 This directly translates to value, lowered time to problem resolution, and lower cost to the client.

 I recently heard from someone who was complaining about the price of a X440G2-12P-GE4 switch on eBay.
 It was $800.
 That is way below partner cost for a new switch.
 Of course, that does NOT include warranty, service contract, support, or access to firmware.
 But it is a high-quality switch.
 An alternative Netgear switch with only 10 ports with about half the functionality was $700.
-So, I don't see the contest here.
+So, I do not see the contest here.
 Pay $100 more for something that is smoking good compared to something that you know you are going to find limitations in.
-And I don't believe a 4-hour response time warranty contract is available for the Netgear.
+And I am not aware of a 4-hour response time warranty contract being available for the Netgear.
 I know it does not have the same kind of high end GTAC support that Extreme has, nor does it have the same kind of switch capabilities.
 So, is my time differential over the life span of the switch worth more than $100?
 Obviously yes.

 The biggest and most expensive errors I have seen people make in IT over the last 29 years is in procurement.
 They procure the wrong things.
 They have no procurement policy and highly likely no standards.
 Usually no strategy.
 Instead, IT just buys whatever IT thinks is cheapest at that time.